MotorCaliberNHTSA Safety Index

 VERDICT

-The 2023 Hyundai Ioniq 5 earns an NHTSA Safety Index of 81 out of 100, an strong result driven by its federal crash-test stars and its recall record.
+Despite a strong crash-test showing, the 2023 Hyundai Ioniq 5 carries a park-outside or stop-driving recall, so read the recall section first.
 Its 5-star rollover rating stands out for families and child-seat buyers.
-It has 3 recalls on record, reflected in the score.
+It has 4 recalls on record, reflected in the score.

 WHO IT IS FOR